ericdasse28/credit-default-prediction/README.md

 1. Missing values handling: Imputing missing data or removing rows/columns with too many missing values (or missing values at suspicious locations)
 2. Outlier treatment
 3. Turn `cb_person_default_on_file` into an actual boolean feature
-4. Log transformation of features with a large distribution (`person_income`)
+4. Log transformation of features with a large distribution (`person_income`, `loan_amnt`)
 5. Min-max scaling of the numerical features

+### Feature engineering

+The **feature engineering** stage's intent is to create new features or modify existing ones to _improve model performance_.
+More specifically, the goal is to enhance the predictive power of the dataset by generating features that better represent the underlying patterns in the data.

+In this project, feature engineering is done according to the following steps:

+1. Feature selection: to identify the most relevant features of the model
-6. One-hot encoding of the categorical features
+2. One-hot encoding of the categorical features

 ### Data split

-Once the data have been preprocessed, we split them into training and test sets.
+Once the features of the data have been engineered, we split the dataset into training and test sets.

 ## Testing the pipeline